HoferAnton/leistungsnachweis-teammaze/README.md

 We are generating, solving and visualizing 3D mazes.

 ### Requirements
-The Application requires a go version 1.13.3 or grater.
+The Application requires a go version 1.13.3 or greater, a gtk3+ runtime and OpenGL version 4.2-core.

 ### Setup
 To set up your dev environment you may have to install a few packages </br